adamkurth/reborn_dev/doc/html/_sources/overview.rst.txt

 Acknowledgements
 ----------------

-There are numerous contributions to bornagain made by Derek Mendez, Rick Hewitt, and Cameron Howard.

-Code found in bornagain has been inspired by numerous open-source software packages such as Thor, psana, OnDA, CrystFEL, Cheetah, cctbx.
-In some cases, code has been copied or paraphrased from other open-source Python modules such as spglib and cfelpyutils.
+Code found in bornagain has been inspired by numerous open-source software packages listed above.
+Numerous contributions to bornagain have been made by Derek Mendez, Rick Hewitt, and Cameron Howard.